Welcome to the information page about the Rhodes Scholarships for Australia.

 - Former Governor-General Sir Zelman Cowen (click here for tributes on his death in December 2011)

-- Opposition Leaders Kim Beazley (now Australian Ambassador to the US), Malcolm Turnbull, and Tony Abbott
+- Former Leader of the Opposition Kim Beazley (now Australian Ambassador to the US)

 - Nobel Prize winners Sir John Eccles and Lord (Howard) Florey